Updated: January 22, 2016

-You can upgrade a SQL Server failover cluster to a SQL Server 2014 failover cluster by using the SQL Server Installation Wizard or a command prompt.
+You can upgrade a SQL Server failover cluster to a SQL Server 2016 failover cluster by using the SQL Server setup UI or from a command prompt.

 For local installations, you must run SQL Server Setup as an administrator.
 If you install SQL Server from a remote share, you must use a domain account that has read permissions on the remote share.

 Before upgrading, see Upgrade a SQL Server Failover Cluster Instance.

 From the SQL Server installation media for the edition that matches the edition you are upgrading, double-click setup.exe in the root folder.
 You may be asked to install the prerequisites, if they are not previously installed.

 After prerequisites are installed, the Installation Wizard starts the SQL Server Installation Center.
 To upgrade an existing instance of SQL Server, select your instance.

 If SQL Server setup support files are required, SQL Server setup installs them.
 If you are instructed to restart your computer, restart before you continue.

 The System Configuration Checker runs a discovery operation on your computer.
 To continue, Click OK..